iterative/dvc.org/content/docs/api-reference/open.md

   The [default remote] of `repo` is used if a `remote` argument is not given.
   For local projects, the <abbr>cache</abbr> is tried before the default remote.

+- `remote_config` - Dictionary of options to pass to the DVC remote.
+This can be used to, for example, provide credentials to the `remote`.

+- `config` - [config] dictionary to pass to the DVC project.
+This is merged with the existing project config and can be used to, for example, add an entirely new `remote`.

 - `mode` - specifies the mode in which the file is opened.
 Defaults to `"r"` (read).
 Mirrors the namesake parameter in builtin [`open()`].

 - `encoding` - [codec] used to decode the file contents to a string.
 This should only be used in text mode.
 Defaults to `"utf-8"`.
 Mirrors the namesake parameter in builtin `open()`.

-- `config` - [config] dictionary to pass to the DVC project.
-This is merged with the existing project config and can be used to, for example, provide credentials to the `remote`.

 [revision]: https://git-scm.com/docs/revisions
 [experiment name]: /doc/command-reference/exp/run#-n